Short Annapurna Base Camp Trek - ABC 5 Days

 For the first hour, we'll ascend on the stone paved stairs to Upper Sinuwa at 2,360 meters.
 The hike becomes scenic as we again get magnificent glimpses of Machhapuchhre till Upper Sinuwa.

+We'll then descend for another one and a half hours to the river below Chhomrong via Lower Sinuwa.
 After lunch, we'll descend gradually to Jhinu, cross the suspension bridge, and take a jeep ride to Pokhara via Nayapul.
 The jeep will drop us at the hotel we'll be staying in Pokhara.
-It marks the end of our 5 days shortest trek from Pokhara with a new itinerary.

 Love doing it your way?

-Cost Includes
+Cost Details

 • 4 Breakfasts 5 Lunches, 4 Dinners